Is there a video I can watch that demonstrates how to register?

 The pregistration survey is administered every semester to ensure our records are accurate and to assist local and University officials responding to emergencies.
-The survey may be found in Banner (connect.lehigh.edu --> Banner --> Student Services --> Preregistration Survey).
+Go to the Student Self Service Card, scroll down to links specific to Banner 8, and select PreRegistration Survey.

 When can I register?

 Use your Student Profile, select Registration and Planning in the left column, then select Prepare for Registration.